What is Rucking? – Complete Guide to Rucking in 2023

 There is a reason as to why militaries world wide choose rucking and ruck marching as a pillar of physical conditioning.
 It’s a comprehensive workout that offers tremendous benefits.
 Here are some of the benefits of rucking:

-Rucking is a good workout because it involves resistance training and cardio endurance.
-This allows you to get in shape, gain strength, and improve your cardio.
+Rucking is a good workout because it involves resistance and cardiovascular training.
+This allows you to get in shape, gain strength, and improve your cardiovascular health.

 Here are a few other reasons why rucking is a good workout: